April 17, 2026 · By Alex Morgan

 | Seller Net Proceeds | $400,000 – $20,000 – $8,000 | $372,000 |

-Those agent commissions don’t go entirely to the agents themselves.
-Each agent’s share gets split further with their brokerage.
-If the listing agent has a 70/30 split with their broker, they keep $7,000 of that $10,000 and the brokerage keeps $3,000.
-The same split logic applies to the buyer’s agent.
+The commission doesn’t all go to the agent.
+Each agent splits their share with their brokerage.
+If the listing agent has a 70/30 split, they keep $7,000 of that $10,000 and the brokerage takes $3,000.
+Same logic applies to the buyer’s agent.

-After factoring in commission and closing costs, you’d walk away with approximately $372,000 on a $400,000 sale.
-If you still owe $250,000 on your mortgage, your actual cash-in-hand drops to about $122,000.
-Running this math before you list helps you decide whether to negotiate harder on commission, adjust your asking price, or explore discount alternatives.
+After commission and closing costs, you walk away with about $372,000 on a $400,000 sale.
+If you still owe $250,000 on the mortgage, your actual cash in hand drops to around $122,000.
+Run this math before you list.
+It helps you decide whether to push harder on commission, adjust your asking price, or look at discount options.

 How Agent Commission Splits Work Between Agent and Brokerage

-When you pay a 2.5% commission to your listing agent, that money doesn’t all go into one person’s pocket.
+When you pay a 2.5% listing commission, it doesn’t all go to one person.
 The agent splits it with their brokerage — the company that holds their license and provides support, leads, and office resources.

 | Split Model | Agent Keeps | Broker Keeps | Common With |